 While Moldova is not a part of the European Union, Moldova still abides by some EU VAT policies like the “destination principle policy,” VAT threshold of 15%, and “reverse charge” policies.
 Under the destination principle, VAT is payable to the country of consumption.
 Under the reverse charge policy, VAT is paid only by the consumer and not the supplier.
-Therefore, regardless of where you’re located, you have to deal with Moldovan VAT rules if you have clients in Moldova.
+Therefore, regardless of where you’re located, you have to deal with Moldovan VAT rules if you are running your freelance business in Moldova.

 The standard VAT rate in Moldova is 20%, which is administered by the Moldovan State’s Fiscal Department.
 In addition, Moldova’s Ministry of Finance publishes and updates information online related to the management of the Moldovan VAT system.
 If keeping up with all the VAT rules as a freelancer seems overwhelming, we’ve got you.
 This guide provides all the information you need to know about the Moldovan VAT system.
 Let's get started!